llnl/benchpark/docs/example-workflow.rst

 ----------

-Now that you know how to initialize, run, and analyze the performance of an experiment, check out our :doc:`Benchpark Workflow <./benchpark-workflow>` page, which will walk you through the steps to take to use different systems benchmarks, and experiments.
+Now that you know how to initialize, run, and analyze the performance of an experiment, check out our :doc:`Benchpark Workflow <./benchpark-workflow>` page for more information on how to interact with Benchpark.
+We have guides for users wanting to add or modify a system, add a new benchmark, or define a new experiment parameters for a benchmark.